Information for Faculty and Staff

 - As a supervisor, you may ask employees who report feeling ill at work, or who call in sick, whether they have any COVID-related symptoms so that you can determine whether the employee must stay away from work.
 Your discussion about the employee’s health symptoms should be limited to asking about the presence of only those COVID-related symptoms.
 You should not inquire about any underlying medical conditions.

 Vermont’s mandatory health and safety requirements currently require all business operations to designate a health officer on-site at every shift responsible for ensuring compliance with the executive order.
-Currently, this guidance is designed specifically for departments that are physically back on campus and have been approved by Human Resources.

 The role of a Health Officer includes the following: